It will enable:

 - Next steps

-If you are using Research Lesson Study or the T-SEDA approaches to inquiry, there are specific templates for research reports which have been developed as part of those approaches.
+Camtree provides templates for research reports.
 These are downloadable here as Microsoft Word Templates for completion.
 The files already have styles and content embedded which will allow you to produce a report in Camtree format.
 They also have prompts, questions and guidance about the content of each of the sections of the report.

-- Download Camtree Research Report Template (T-SEDA Version)
+- Download Camtree Research Report Template (Generic Version)

 - Download Camtree Research Report Template (Research Lesson Study Version)